acoupi/acoupi/docs/howtoguide/programs.md

 To incorporate messaging functionality into your program, follow a similar approach to the `BasicProgramMixin`:

 - **Inherit from the Mixin**: Include `MessagingProgramMixin` as a base class along with `AcoupiProgram` when defining your custom program.
-- **Use a Compatible Schema**: Ensure your configuration schema inherits from [`MessagingConfigMixin`][acoupi.programs.templates.MessagingConfigMixin] to include the necessary messaging-related settings.
+- **Use a Compatible Configuration Schema**: Ensure your configuration schema inherits from [`MessagingConfigMixin`][acoupi.programs.templates.MessagingConfigMixin] to include the necessary messaging-related settings.

 ```python
 from acoupi.programs.templates import MessagingProgramMixin, MessagingConfigMixin